Let’s discuss how video editors can stay productive. For me, it’s Thursday at 6:24 PM.

 To fight that each Sunday I [attempt to] do my weekly review.
 This is where I assess each project and the tasks associated with them.
 Do I want to defer them another couple weeks and not see them come up in my list of tasks I could be doing?
 Do I need to make new projects for new things that came up during the week?
 This takes some time — probably about an hour.
 But it’s a rough hour.
 It’s an hour where I need to concentrate, have my calendar open, have my various email inboxes open, and just grind.

 Lately my stupid lizard brain has been getting the best of me.
 Convincing me that other things are more important than sitting down and organizing this vast list of projects.
 Even though I know that this method has brought me so much success and benefits over the years of using it, I still resist from time to time.

 Even now my lizard brain is having me write this post instead of doing the thing I need to be doing.
 But hey, at least I got this post written, right?

 Anyway, this whole thing wasn’t a pitch for Getting Things Done or OmniFocus or anything like that.
 I hope you’re able to take away from this that we all fight what we know is good for us.
 That even the most productive of us still battle with bouts of non-productive spurts.
 There are no easy fixes or silver bullets.
 Discipline is how you beat it.

-Okay one last thing since the words are flowing so well.
+Okay one last thing on how video editors can stay productive since the words are flowing so well.